csaborio001/tiffany-documentation/README.md

 </div>

 We're very excited to welcome you to our AirBnB.
-Please make sure to read this document to understand the house rules and general info about the apartment and neighborhood.
+Please make sure to read this document to understand the house rules and general info about the house and neighborhood.
 If you have any questions please contact us anytime!

 ## Your Hosts